Work with proxies

 Specify CORS-enabled servers (optional)

-To specify CORS-enabled servers:
+To specify CORS-enabled servers, follow these steps:

 - Use a standard text editor to open the application's configuration file.